Traditional healers of Southern Africa: Fraudulent sangomas and scam artists

-They advertise through flyers, posters and adverts that are commonly plastered on the streets and lampposts of cities throughout South Africa, especially in densely populated urban areas.
+Scammers commonly advertise through flyers and posters plastered on lampposts in streets throughout South Africa, especially in densely populated urban areas.
 The advertisements claim the ability to bring back lost lovers, potions to enlarge penises and spells that will make people rich or provide them with luck.
-Many people have lost significant amounts of money from scams, tricks and false promises that these charlatans use in their cons.
-Many women have significantly damaged their reproductive organs and the ability to reproduce, due to back street abortions.
+In the Cape province of South Africa, scammers may adopt Arabic-sounding names in order to attract the local Cape Coloured population, who are in part Muslim.